MHedish/Hubitat/Apps/WET-IT/ET Formulae.md

 ## 1️⃣ **Reference ET Formula (ET₀ – the global irrigation standard)**

-This is the formula Rain Bird, Rachio, Hunter, Hydrawise, and almost all “smart” controllers use:
+Rain Bird, Rachio, Hunter, Hydrawise, and of course WET-IT, as well as practically all “smart” controllers, use this formula:

 ### **FAO-56 Penman–Monteith ET Formula**